metaisbeta/attributesniffer/README.md

 ==================

 The Attribute Sniffer was developed to validate Java annotations metrics on C# source code.
 It collects 5 attribute metrics.
 The original metrics were proposed and defined in the the paper
 [A Metrics Suite for Code Annoation Assessment](https://www.sciencedirect.com/science/article/pii/S016412121730273X).
-This tool is part of an ongoing research about metadata configuration and comparions between Java annotations and C# source code.
+This tool is part of an ongoing research regarding Java annotations and C# attributes.

 ### Collected metrics